-When Jesus told the parable of the sower, he focused on the soil.
-The meaning of the Parable of the Sower has a lesson that still rings true today and it speaks about the soil of our hearts.
+When Jesus told the Parable of the Sower, He focused on the soil.
+The deeper meaning of the Parable of the Sower contains important truths that still ring true today; it speaks about the soil of our hearts.

 What is the Parable of the Sower?

 We also know it as the Parable of the Soils.
-Both are accurate; Jesus told this parable to illustrate what happens when a farmer sows seeds on different soil, and the results that unfold.
+Both are accurate; Jesus told this Parable to illustrate what happens when a farmer’s seed land on different kinds of soil and the results that unfold.

 What do the seeds represent in the Parable of the Sower?
 Luke’s version gives us the best answer as Jesus explained it this way to His disciples- “The seed is the word of God.” v11.

-We are going to reference Matthew’s NIV version.
-Jesus begins:
+We are going to reference the Gospel of Matthew’s NIV version.

 “A farmer went out to sow his seed.
 As he was scattering the seed, some fell along the path, and the birds came and ate it up.” vv3-4.

 The compressed soil of the path represents those who hear the words of Jesus but either dismiss it or don’t want to take the time to understand it.
-Their hearts are as hard as the paths.
+It never penetrates their hardened hearts.

 Rocky Soil Parable

 “Some fell on rocky places, where it did not have much soil.
-It sprang up quickly because the soil was shallow.
-But when the sun came up, the plants were scorched, and they withered because they had no root.”
-Matthew 13:5-6.
+It sprang up quickly, because the soil was shallow.
+But when the sun came up, the plants were scorched, and they withered because they had no root.” vv5-6.

-What does the rocky soil represent in the Parable of the Sower?
+What does the rocky ground represent in the Parable of the Sower?

 Thorny Soil

-“Other seed fell among the thorns, which grew up and choked the plants.”
-Matthew 13:7.
+“Other seed fell among thorns, which grew up and choked the plants.” v7.

 Thorns also grew in thick, tangled hedges near the edge of the fields.
 Any seed that landed there had virtually no chance of getting the sunlight and nourishment they needed to grow.